Survival guide 2022

 Why can’t I pick my own placement for my camp?

-We have limited space, many wishes, a permit with strict regulations and over 25 DreamCamps.
-We try to accommodate all wishes as best we can.
+We have limited space, many wishes, a permit with strict regulations and about 26 DreamCamps.
+We try to accommodate all wishes as best we can but can not promise much.

 Can everyone in my camp camp at the same place as my camp is?

-Tents can, although we do advise you to make sure your camp still looks pretty and welcoming.
-It is also always an option to place your camps tents in the free camping area(s).
-RV’s and cars can’t.
+This year: yes you can.
+Make sure your camp still looks pretty and welcoming for non-camp members as well.
+It is also always an option to place your campmates/tents/rv’s in the free camping area(s).

 Can camp members camp their RV’s / (camper)vans next to the camp?

-Cars aren’t allowed on the Dutch playa at all; you need a parking ticket and leave them on the designated parking area before the gate.
+Cars – or anything with an engine and wheels, that is – aren’t allowed on the Dutch playa.
+You need a parking ticket and leave them in the designated parking area before the gate.
 Unless you have approval of your vehicle as an art car (Then it is necessary to request approval through the art -form).

 Power for your camp

-Campers pay for power incl in their camper ticket.
+Campers pay for power included in their camper ticket.
 Camps however use a lot of power.
-The luxury here is that we work out the network and supply it and you don’t need to rent noisy generators.
+The luxury here is that we work out the network and supply it and you don’t need to rent noisy generators (they are not allowed on the event site anyway).
 But we do have to charge a fee for that.
 The event is always juggling a bit with the power requests.
-Please specify your needs as well as you can!
+Please specify your needs as well as you can in the special power form for camps!

 Will there be power available?